Divisions/Specialty Units

 Bike Patrol Unit

 The Ridgefield Police Department's Bike Patrol Unit strives to enrich community relations and provide tangible public service.
 We hope to achieve this by creating an atmosphere of safety through interaction with residents, contact with the public while on patrol, and visibility within the community.
-The members of the Bike Patrol Unit are Sgt.
+The members of the Bike Patrol Unit are Lt.
 James VanWattum, Officer Garrett Vasquez, Officer Hillard Bloom, and Officer Duane Biros.

 K-9 Unit